BukunmiOla/BukunmiOla/README.md

 * 👯 I’m looking to collaborate on building solutions
 * 🤔 I’m looking for help with staying up to date
 * 💬 Ask me about programming for Android
-* 📫 How to reach me: WhatsApp: https://wa.me/message/5FV4YA7LXZAMI1 LinkedIn :https://www.linkedin.com/in/bukunmi-ola Twitter: www.twitter.com/Bukun_me
+* 📫 How to reach me: LinkedIn :https://www.linkedin.com/in/bukunmi-ola Twitter: www.twitter.com/Bukun_me
 * 😄 Pronouns: She/her
 * ⚡ Fun fact: I enjoy laughing best